Macrometacorp/docs/docs/photoniq/p3/how-p3-works.md

 2. **Request Routing to P3**:
    - Requests are first received by the PhotonIQ API Gateway.
-   - The API Gateway forwards the request to the P3 proxy pod.
+   - The API Gateway forwards the request to P3.

 3. **Optimization Process**:
    - The first component to process the request within the P3 system is the HTML ReWriter, which checks for applicable optimization rules stored in its memory cache based on the URL pattern.